New to leadership? Start here

 Associate Director, Business Transformation Initiative

-Ivy Buche is Associate Director of Business Transformation Initiative at IMD.
+Ivy Buche is a Research Fellow and Term Research Professor at IMD.
 She works with faculty on organization transformation projects for large companies.